 The high priest and medicine man, or the shaman, frequently had his own very powerful totem, in whose mask he could exorcise evil spirits, punish enemies, locate game or fish, predict the weather, and, most importantly, cure disease.

 The Northwest Coast Indians of North America in particular devised mechanical masks with movable parts to reveal a second face-generally a human image.
 Believing that the human spirit could take animal form and vice versa, the markers of these masks fused man and bird or man and animal into one mask.
 Some of these articulating masks acted out entire legends as their parts moved.

 A great opportunity for kids and grownups alike to have fun and get caught up in the spirit of spook is Halloween!
 Want to go crazy with your costume and be original?
-A gene Simmons Halloween costume would be smashing!
-The rock icon and the lead singer of Kiss is known for sporting an eccentric sense of fashion but playing great music, in fact one of the greatest in the music history so if you are an ardent groupie then wouldn’t it be cool to dress up in the best Gene Simmons costume for Halloween?
+A Gene Simmons Halloween costume would be smashing!
+The rock icon and the lead singer of Kiss are known for sporting an eccentric sense of fashion but playing great music, in fact, one of the greatest in music history so if you are an ardent groupie then wouldn’t it be cool to dress up in the best Gene Simmons costume for Halloween?

-Basic face painting is one great idea for a Simmons Halloween costume and it is as simple as using a black and white face paint but if you are not comfortable with wearing paint on your face, you can get a mask instead.
-Invest in a good wig as well so that you can recreate the right hair style as well so you can really look the part!
-What you need for this type of Halloween costume is an lot of leather-but if you don’t own any leather or simply cannot afford it then PVC will work just as well.
+Basic face painting is one great idea for a Simmons Halloween costume and it is as simple as using black and white face paint but if you are not comfortable with wearing paint on your face, you can get a mask instead.
+Invest in a good wig as well so that you can recreate the right hairstyle as well so you can really look the part!
+What you need for this type of Halloween costume is a lot of leather-but if you don’t own any leather or simply cannot afford it then PVC will work just as well.

-PVC masks are a Halloween classic.
+Halloween face masks are a Halloween classic.
 Most are completely rigid and only cover the front of the face.
-Many Halloween enthusiasts write off this type of mask as being cheap or childish but think again.
-These low-tech masks have an few major points going for them.
+Many Halloween enthusiasts write off this type of Halloween face mask as being cheap or childish but think again.
+These low-tech masks have a few major points going for them.